-With about 3,900 students from 37 states and 28 countries, UNC Asheville is one of the nation's top public liberal arts universities and one of the 17 institutions in the University of North Carolina system.
+With more than 3,800 students from 37 states and 28 countries, UNC Asheville is one of the nation's top public liberal arts universities and one of the 17 institutions in the University of North Carolina system.
 UNC Asheville offers more than 30 majors leading to the bachelor of arts, bachelor of science and bachelor of fine arts degrees.
 UNC Asheville also awards a Master of Liberal Arts and Sciences.

 - Average Lecture/Seminar Class Size: 20